Investor Relations

 Traveler presses SOS

-SOSA AI collects symptoms, location, insurance info, and language.
+Terra AI collects symptoms, location, insurance info, and language.
 Creates a structured case in seconds.

 Provider matched and notified